Kenneth Kaushansky

-Kenneth Kaushansky, M.D., Master of the American College of Physicians (MACP) (born October 20, 1953) is an American medical doctor, hematologist, former editor of the medical journal Blood, and has served as the Dean of the Stony Brook University School of Medicine since July 2010.
-Prior to moving to Stony Brook, he was the Helen M. Ranney Professor, and Chair of the Department of Medicine at University of California, San Diego School of Medicine.
+Kenneth Kaushansky (born October 20, 1953) is an American medical doctor, hematologist, former editor of the medical journal Blood, and served as the dean of the Stony Brook University School of Medicine from 2010 to 2021.
+Prior to moving to Stony Brook, he was the Helen M. Ranney Professor, and chair of the department of medicine at University of California, San Diego School of Medicine.

 Early life and education

 Kaushansky was born on October 20, 1953, in Montreal, Quebec, Canada.
-His father who "always wanted to be an American" migrated with the family to the United States, when Kaushansky was two years old.
+His father, who "always wanted to be an American", migrated with the family to the United States when Kaushansky was two years old.
 Kaushansky graduated from UCLA in 1975, summa cum laude and Phi Beta Kappa with a B.S. in biochemistry.
 He stayed at UCLA to obtain his medical degree in 1979.
 It was here that he met his future wife Lauren who was also at the time enrolled as a student at UCLA.
-As he left to join the University of Washington in Seattle to complete his internship and residency, Lauren enrolled for a Master's in Education at Antioch University in Seattle.
+As he left to join the University of Washington in Seattle to complete his internship and residency, Lauren enrolled for a master's in education at Antioch University in Seattle.
 Kaushansky was appointed Chief Resident at the Swedish Medical Center in Seattle, Washington, in 1982.

 Describing himself as a "biochemist at heart", Kaushansky fell in love with hematology during his second year of residency.
 Curious about blood diseases and disorders, he chose to focus on the field during his fellowship between 1982 and 1986 at the University of Washington.
 His decision to pursue hematology was also influenced by the persuasive arguments of Dr. Clement Finch, the then Chief of Hematology at the University of Washington, who said "there is no other discipline in medicine where we know more about the biochemistry of disease than in hematology".
 In a Q&A session with the American Society of Hematology, Kaushansky recalled:

 During his time in Seattle, he was honored with the NIH Physician Scientist Award in 1984, given to promising physician-scientists early in their careers.
 He was also awarded the junior faculty award by the American Cancer Society and was elected a member of the American Society for Clinical Investigation and the Association of American Physicians.